trizen/raku-rosettacode/programming_tasks/E/Evaluate_binomial_coefficients.md

 ```

-This method is efficient, as Perl 6 will not actually compute each element of the list, since it actually uses an iterator with a defined <tt>count-only</tt> method.
+This method is efficient, as Perl 6 will not actually compute each element of the list, since it actually uses an iterator with a defined `count-only` method.
 Such method performs computations in a way similar to the following infix operator:

 ```perl
 sub infix:<choose> { [*] ($^n ...
 0) Z/ 1 .. $^p }